Felix-RD/planat_ride/README.md

-# Planeto
+Planets
-it is a space app made in kotlin and android studio to demonstrate the working of Recycler view.
+is a space app made in kotlin and android studio to demonstrate how Recycler view working